KangaRoo1372/webliero/converter/readme.md

 - TimV (for code review, testing, finding some bugs to fix and creating simple but great Liero Stuff Activator)

 ## *5. CHANGELOG*

+18.01.2026 - version 0.62

+- add another warning message displayed when values in some properties were automatically adjusted in order to keep compatibility with Liero 1.33 logic (sanity check)
+- small fixes & amendments

 21.03.2024 - version 0.61